CoMfUcIoS/CoMfUcIoS.github.io/src/content/blog/google-cloud.md

 ### How can I use it?

 If you are a developer you already using the terminal and your favourite IDE to do almost everything, right?
 Those two are provided by GCS for free and are accessible from your browser.
 FROM ANYWHERE!
 If you don't like the provided IDE, you can also use neovim/vim with your configuration and plugins ( yay ) without any problems directly from the terminal ( i might write another post on how to install neovim on GCS).
 And that freedom doesn't end there... you can also download the mobile apps and you can do the same thing while on the go.
 Of course, you don't need the app, you can still use your favourite mobile browser :wink:.
 Goes without saying that you can do everything that you can do on a physical machine you have at home running Debian.
 I am currently using it right now to write this very blog post ( and the previous posts )!
-All I needed to have was a google account ( ehm its obvious right?).
+All I needed was a google account ( ehm its obvious right?).

 ### But is it fast?